yusufdogu/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Yuhui_Lien/README.md

 ### Next Steps:

-1. **Knowledge Quality Assessment (BERTopic)**: Implement BERTopic to analyze community response content, shifting the focus from mere answer length to knowledge focus and quality to precisely identify true information gaps.
+1. **Knowledge Quality Assessment (TF-IDF)**: The initial assessment of knowledge quality, shifting focus from mere answer length to semantic depth, has been completed using the Group-wise TF-IDF model.